Living Fully with BBS: An Interview with Robert Stigile

 Rachel Tierney: That's great.
 And how about for work?

 Robert Stigile: For work.
-Um, I do a couple of things.
+I do a couple of things.
 My main job is an office job.
-I work for the city of Los Angeles, parks and recreation, and I am an office employee, where I answer phones and help people, figure out how to maneuver our registration system online and um those types of things – give them information about all of our programs.
+I work for the city of Los Angeles, Parks and Recreation, and I am an office employee, where I answer phones and help people figure out how to maneuver our registration system online and those types of things, like give them information about all of our programs.
 So I do that as part time, and then I have a few other part time jobs where I have taught technology over the years with people who are blind and visually impaired.
 Lately I've been working for a company called Ira, that provides visual interpreting to the blind and visually impaired.
-And so I actually just trained the new agents to come on board, so.
+I actually just trained the new agents to come on board.

 Robert Stigile: Well, yeah, thank you.
-I haven't been, um, how could I put it?
-Well, I've been a patient of, I guess BBS all of my life, but only within the last, I'll say, handful of years have I really become more involved and more knowledgeable about it.
+I haven't been, how could I put it?
+Well, I've been a patient of BBS all of my life, but only within the last, I'll say, handful of years have I really become more involved and more knowledgeable about it.

 Rachel Tierney: Does that mean you were diagnosed as an infant?